mesutturgut/reactnd-project-would-you-rather/docs/README.md

 The user should be able to navigate to the leaderboard, to a specific question, and to the form that allows the user to create a new poll both from within the app and by typing in the address into the address bar.
 To make sure we’re showing the data that is relevant to the user, the application should require the user to be signed in order to access those pages.

 ### 1.3 App Architecture
-By walking through the [Planning Stage and the Coding Stage of the Chirper Project](https://james-priest.github.io/udacity-nanodegree-react/course-notes/react-redux.html#72-project-walkthrough), we’ve given you a useful template for building Redux applications.
-We recommend using this template for building your “Would You Rather?”
-Project.
-Remember that planning your project and its architecture before starting to code will save you a lot of debugging time later on!

 For this application, most of the application’s state should be managed by Redux.
 You’ll find that there are situations where it makes sense to store state outside of the Redux store.
 Check out what Dan Abramov, the creator of Redux, thinks about [choosing between Redux's store and React's state](https://github.com/reactjs/redux/issues/1287).